gregjoeval/material-ui-theme-editor/README.md

   * Easing

 ### Editor Additions
-Added the ability to load a theme from a file
+ * Added the ability to load a theme from a file
+ * JSON editor to edit theme directly

 ### Preview
 Added Some inputs and a display peice.